 For example, let's consider the pieces in the starting position (Figure 1).
 What squares can our knight on g1 influence in 3 moves, and which squares from this set are likely off-limits due to potential constraints from the enemy pieces?

+Fig. 1.
+The chess pieces at the starting position

-We now introduce the concept of the influence diagram (Shoemaker, 2007) and the engagement diagram (Figure 2, a new concept), which are interpreted in the following way.
-If a piece is on our influence diagram for the knight, then it is possible to attack it or defend it in 3 moves (this includes waiting moves or moves which move a piece out of the way).
-We label this kind of map an influence diagram because it accurately shows the squares that the piece can influence in 3 moves, provided that it is unconstrained in movement by the enemy.
+We now introduce the concept of the influence diagram (from [15]) and the engagement diagram (Figure 2, a new concept), which are interpreted in the following way.
+If a piece is on our influence diagram for the knight, then it is possible to attack it or defend it in 3 moves (this includes waiting moves or